 Create a shared location for the meeting notes to live.

 Whether you prefer to take notes with a paper and pen or input them directly into a project management software like Nifty, best practice dictates that your notes should live in a shared location so that other team members can access them.
+You could break team members up into meeting notes teams to discuss all items from a meeting.

 If you are jotting things down in your notebook, make sure that you’re transferring information to the shared location ASAP while it’s still fresh in your mind.
 You’ll experience fewer memory gaps as opposed to transferring the information at the end of the day when you’re more tired.